Sunday, August 30, 2015

 You can use any cheap cuts of pork, even slicing pork off the bone of a pork shoulder.
 Okay to remove the fat for a lighter version.
 Boneless and skinless pork will cook faster, so shave off an hour.

 If you like your pork extra-smokey, then use my outdoor grill method, click here for my BBQ Pulled Pork smoking method.
-Basically, when Kalua Pig is done, remove it from the stove, unwrap and move it to an outdoor grill and smoke it for half hour to 45 minutes.
+Basically, when Kalua Pig is done, remove it from the stove, unwrap and move it to an outdoor grill, and smoke it for half an hour to 45 minutes.

 Stove Top Steamed Kalua Pig

-You can steam Kalua Pig on the stove top.
-Follow directions above: coating in liquid smoke, season and wrap pork in banana leaves.
+You can steam Kalua Pig on the stovetop.
+Follow the directions above: coating in liquid smoke, season and wrap pork in banana leaves.

 Mainly, you need a pot big enough with a lid.
 You may need to slice off meat from the bone of a whole pork shoulder, so it will fit in a pot.
 Or just get a more expensive boneless pork roast.